Start your walk around historical Dundee from the War Memorial at the traffic circle in Victoria St.

 The house at the corner of Gladstone and Albert St was the home of Mr “Sniffy” Smith, mine manager of the Dundee Colliery.

 Shembe is a combination of Zulu culture and Christianity and has gained popularity in recent times.
 You will see circles of white stone which demarcate the prayer area.
-A number of these exist on the fringes of the town can be seen in the area.
-The followers of this religion wear white robes.
+A number of these exist on the fringes of the town.
+The followers of this religion wear white robes and have their services on a Saturday.

 Memorial plaques in the school record the Old Boys who gave their lives in service of their country in both the First and Second World Wars.
 Mr Gary who had been headmaster from 1909 left in 1923 and was succeeded by Mr Pape for a very short time before he was promoted and thus succeeded by Mr James Black.
 And the years rolled on, the school grew, expanded, new buildings went up, academic standards were upheld.
 Expansions to the school from 1977-1982 saw the school become very much what is still is today.